alvinj/UpdatePhotoContentTypeToDrupal8/README.md

-# Update Drupal Photos (D6 to D8)
+# Migrate Drupal Photos (D6 to D8)

+## Update

+For what it does — working with one image at a time — this code is now working (May 7, 2016).
+(The code is ugly and doesn't check for SQL errors, but it works.)

 ## Introduction

-This is a little PHP/MySQL project that attempts to upgrade a Drupal 6 "Photo" content type to a Drupal 8 "PhotoD8" content type.
+This is a little PHP/MySQL project that attempts to upgrade/migrate a Drupal 6 "Photo" content type to a Drupal 8 "PhotoD8" content type.

 ## Discussion